 - Is the potential client considered high-potential or in a high-impact role?

 Coaching is an investment most often made at more senior levels in organizations, or where the client has an outsized impact on the organization relative to their role.
-Research shows feedback drops off as leaders rise in the ranks, so coaching can be leveraged to help clients get good feedback.
+Research shows feedback drops off as leaders rise in the ranks, so coaching can be leveraged to help you get good feedback.

-- Does the leader need customized development?
+- Do you need customized development?

 - Does the development need require a sustained change in behaviors?